gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 * Establish a unified interface for operator tasks by defining a single dedicated custom resource for `out-of-band` tasks.
 * Define a contract (in terms of prerequisites) which needs to be adhered to by any task.
 * Facilitate the easy addition of new `out-of-band` task(s) through this custom resource.
-* Provide CLI capabilities to operators making it easy to invoke supported `out-of-band` tasks.
+* Provide CLI capabilities to operators, making it easy to invoke supported `out-of-band` tasks.

 ## Non-Goals
 * In the current scope, capability to abort/cancel an out-of-band task is not going to be provided.
 This could be considered as an enhancement based on pull.